Charles K. Rowley

 (with Robert D. Tollison).

 He wrote/edited thirty six books and over one hundred and fifty articles in the areas of industrial organization, welfare economics, law and economics, public choice, and classical liberal political economy.
 His books include The British Monopolies Commission; Steel and Public Policy; Welfare Economics: A Liberal Restatement

 (with Alan T. Peacock); The Right to Justice and Trade Protection in the United States

 (with Willem Thorbecke and Richard E. Wagner).
 He also edited Public Choice Theory

 (with James M. Buchanan and Robert D. Tollison), Democracy and Public Choice, The Economics of Budget Deficits

 (two volumes, with William F. Shughart II and Robert D. Tollison), Property Rights and the Limits of Democracy, The Political Economy of the Minimal State, Classical Liberalism and Civil Society

 ; and The Origins of Law and Economics: Essays by the Founding Fathers

 (with Francesco Parisi).
-He has edited a ten volume series, The Selected Works of Gordon Tullock
+He edited a ten-volume series, The Selected Works of Gordon Tullock

-, and he is currently writing a biography of James M. Buchanan, James M. Buchanan: Political Economist and Economic Philosopher
+, and his last book was a biography of James M. Buchanan, James McGill Buchanan: Political Economist and Economic Philosopher